SHOP

 We’d recommend the petrol and PHEV if you don’t always drive long distances, but the diesel if most of your trips are up and down the country.

-Best large estate - Skoda Superb Estate
+Skoda Superb Estate

-A grey Skoda Superb
+A grey Skoda SuperbBest large estate

-This used Skoda is a proper car for the family adventurer – offering plenty of space for the kids and luggage – and its rear seats fold flat to create even more room.
+This Skoda is a proper car for the family adventurer – offering plenty of space for the kids and luggage – and its rear seats fold flat to create even more room.
 For longer objects, simply open the ski hatch.

 In terms of engines, there are three main variants.
 You start with the entry-level petrol then move on to the larger and more powerful diesel units, before ending up with the top-spec plug-in hybrid that has an official range of up to 37 miles on a single charge.

-a dark blue volvo v60 estate parked among buildings in a city
+a dark blue volvo v60 estate parked among buildings in a cityBest mild hybrid estate

 If there’s one thing we can learn from the Swedish, it’s how to make a cracking car.
+The Volvo V60 is one of the most reliable estate cars on the market.

-The Volvo V60 comes from a long line of class-leading estate cars, and the modern iterations are the best yet.
+The V60 comes from a long line of class-leading estate cars, and the modern iterations are the best yet.

-You can pick up a used Volvo example at a reasonable price, and that gets you a large square-shaped 519-litre boot that’s perfect for loading boxes or suitcases.
+You can pick up a Volvo example at a reasonable price, and that gets you a large square-shaped 519-litre boot that’s perfect for loading boxes or suitcases.

 As you move to the front of the Volvo's cabin, you’ll be greeted by a very sleek and modern design – something that all Volvos are known for.